-Host of UN climate talks asks Trump to show ‘pragmatism’
+Host of climate talks asks Trump to show ‘pragmatism’

 Marrakech, Morocco — A Moroccan official hosting United Nations climate talks appealed to U.S. President-elect Donald Trump on Friday to be pragmatic and to engage with the rest of the world in halting the global temperature rise.